CanonicalLtd/maas-docs/en/installconfig-storage.md

 To change the default with the CLI see
 [MAAS CLI - advanced tasks][cli-default-storage-layout].

-### User layout
+### Node layout

-A user can adjust the layout provided by the default.
-This is only possible via the CLI.
-See [MAAS CLI - advanced tasks][cli-user-storage-layout].
+An administrator can change the layout for a single node as well as customize that layout providing this is done while the node has a status of 'Ready'.
+This is only possible via the CLI at this time (see
+[MAAS CLI - advanced tasks][cli-set-storage-layout]).

+## Final storage modifications

+Once a node has been assigned a layout a regular user can perform modifications on the corresponding storage configuration.

 <!-- LINKS -->